pranigopu/ambience-to-music-neuralStyleTransfer/NOTES.md

-# TECHNICAL AND CONCEPTUAL NOTES
+# TECHNICAL & CONCEPTUAL NOTES

 # Key concepts in audio processing
 **_I shall also discuss their relevance to my project where necessary_**.